gerardo712/gerardo712/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# Hi there! 👋 I'm [Gerardo]
+# Howdy 👋 I'm Gerardo!

-I'm a senior at Georgia Tech studying Computer Science with a focus on Artificial Inetlligence and Media.
+I'm a senior at Georgia Tech 🐝 studying Computer Science with a focus on Artificial Inetlligence 🤖 and Media 🎥.
 Welcome to my GitHub profile!
-Here you'll find a mix of projects, experiments, and maybe a few surprises.
 Feel free to explore and reach out if you have any questions or want to collaborate!

 ## 🔭 Recent Projects

-- [Monkeypox Misinformation Detection](https://github.gatech.edu/pages/dgould9/Twitter-bot-detection/): My team and I created an model to detect misinformation about the monkeypox outbreak on twitter using Machine Learning.
+- [Monkeypox Misinformation Detection](https://github.gatech.edu/pages/dgould9/Twitter-bot-detection/): I helped develop a model to detect misinformation about the monkeypox outbreak on twitter using Machine Learning.
 - [Sneaky Sabotage](https://maxeverest.dev/drone_escape/): 3D stealth game where you have to collect keys and avoid drones!
-- [Handwritten Korean Character Recognition](link): My team and I created a model to be able to recognize Handwritten Korean Characters using Machine Learning.
+- [Handwritten Korean Character Recognition](link): I helped develop a model to be able to recognize Handwritten Korean Characters using Machine Learning.

 ## 🌱 I’m currently learning